-- A 'breach' is a violation of SCCMHA compliance regulations.
-These include violations of HIPAA or other confidentiality regulations. - If you are aware of a breach, notify your supervisor or contact the SCCMHA Compliance Officer (Rich Garpiel) at 797-3539.
+- A 'breach' is a violation of a SCCMHA compliancerelated rule.
+These include violations of HIPAA or other confidentiality regulations. - If you suspect a potential breach has occurred, notify your supervisor or the SCCMHA Compliance Officer (AmyLou Douglas) at 797-3506. - It is not necessary to contact your supervisor before contacting the Compliance Officer.